 This might give you an idea about the broad horizon that the standard language gives you :)

-Now, that you had a good glimpse of the value that you will receive, check out the Private Lessons or “J’Ouellette® Intensive” Program, go to see what specifically you would get when choosing one program over the other.
+Now, that you had a good glimpse of the value that you will receive, check out the “J’Ouellette® Intensif” Program, which guarantees that you will become confident in your French conversation.